deBubz/learning-py/speedrun/py4e/README.md

 # Python for Everyone

-Notes following the course (here)[https://www.py4e.com] But this README will only contains some in fo
+Notes following the course (here)[https://www.py4e.com] But this README will only contains some in

+> Contains all my notes from lesson 03-17

+---

+## Table of Contents

 ---